 At the virtual event, keynote speakers were Sir Tom Hunter and Matt Moulding, CEO and chairman of global technology platform The Hut Group plc that was recently valued at $6.3 billion (£4.5bn).

-This year, Scottish EDGE received a record 305 applications.
+This year, Scottish EDGE received a record of 305 applications.
 The finalists pitched to judges on 11 May in front of a virtual audience.

 As well as awarding businesses with funding, Scottish EDGE also provides a business support package that includes mentoring, support and signposting to alternative finance.
 Its funding is awarded as 50% grant and 50% loan which is paid back to help fellow entrepreneurs on their pathway to success.